SR2000/Getting-and-Cleaning-Data/Codebook.md

 ##Overview
 * The raw table that combined the testing and training tables along with the subject id and the activity had 10299 rows and 563 variables
-* There were 30 subjects and 6 activities
+* There were 30 subjects and 6 activities for every subject
 * The final table had 180 rows with 81 variables
 * Out of the 81 variables, the first variable was the subject id, the second one was the activity that each subject underwent and the remaining 79 were measurement values collected/derived in the experiment
 * There were no missing values for any variable in the final table